Electronic Federal Tax Collections

 ACH Credit Corrections—Consistent with ACH rules and guidelines, the following ACH credit corrections are permitted:

-- Dishonored Returns—The ODFI may dishonor an ACH credit return.
+- Dishonored Returns—The ODFI may dishonor an ACH credit return, and

 - Contested Dishonored Returns—EFTPS may contest a dishonored return.